-Comments Received in Objection: Officer Technical Comment: Amenity impact statement No "Amenity Impact Statement" has been provided in relation to this proposal.
-Because of the proposal's impact we feel such a statement is necessary to fully appreciate the impact of the development and to fully assess the proposal.
-In this instance, the City has not requested an "Amenity Impact Statement" for this proposal as it relates to a single house seeking one variation to development requirements where it is considered that the proposal does not have a detrimental impact to the amenity of the streetscape or adjoining properties.
-The City may request an "Amenity Impact Statement" where a proposed development seeks an accumulation of variations where there might be an impact to the amenity of adjacent properties and the streetscape.
-ROW Setbacks Setback from ROW is proposed to be 1m.
-As per SPC 9 the setback from the ROW should be 2 metres.
-Residential Design Elements Policy SPC 9 applies when a development fronts a ROW.
-The development currently fronts Harley Street, therefore SPC 9 does not apply in this instance.
-Precedent 11.2 Concerned that if this is approved that it will set a precedent that building extensions will flow along the length of properties and neighbours fence lines. into account the site's context and the nature of Overshadowing The plan illustrates significant overshadowing of neighbouring properties due to overall height and south boundary setback of the proposed addition.
+Comments Received in Objection: Officer Technical Comment: Precedent Concerned that if this is approved that it will set a precedent that building extensions will flow along the length of properties and neighbours fence lines.
+Each application is assessed on its merits taking into account the site's context and the nature of the development proposed.
+Overshadowing The plan illustrates significant overshadowing of neighbouring properties due to overall height and south boundary setback of the proposed addition.
 As development will cast approximately 44.64% of shadow on the southern neighbouring property, the overshadowing complies with the Residential Design Codes 50% overshadowing requirement.
 Roof Pitch The overall height of the steeple shaped rear roofline also increases the visibility of the addition as viewed from the front of the property and is not empathetic or blend with the overall heritage ambiance of the streetscape.
 The alterations and additions are located behind the main dwelling and are setback 17 metres from Harley Street.
 The existing house obscures the addition of the roofline and the roof line will not visually dominate the streetscape.
-Notwithstanding the above, the proposed roof pitch of 45 degrees complies with the requirements of the Residential Design Elements Policy.
+Notwithstanding the above, the proposed roof pitch of 45 degrees complies with the requirements of the Residential Design Elements Policy. received during the advertising period.
+Submissions are